ErikSeewald/Eriks-Wasp-Sim/README.md

 ## Performance notes
 The Wasp-Sim makes use of multiple performance optimizations, some of which have a difficult tradeoff balance.
 Here are a few of them along with some notes:
 * **Hardware Instancing** for rendering wasp and food entities.
+  - Additionally, some computations (e.g. transforming the wasp model based on position and viewing vector) are also only performed in the shader code on the GPU.
+This gives a massive performance boost on computations that are well suited for the GPU and do not need to return anything to the CPU (e.g. rendering transformations for thousands of instanced wasps).
+  - To eliminate all code based on immediate rendering and fully focus on a single instanced rendering pipeline with a single .obj loader that only loads faces, debug lines connecting two points are rendered using a little workaround.
+    A line between vert A and B is actually a face **f A B B** in the .obj file.
+This collapses the triangle onto the line.
+If the mesh is drawn using wireframe mode, it looks like a normal line.
 * **Memory/Cache locality**:
   - Wasp and food entities are kept in a vector of fixed-size and are all initialized at startup.
 Spawning and killing them simply means activating/deactivating the already initialized objects.
   This makes loops over large amounts of objects faster due to high levels of locality but comes with the downsides of fixed-size vectors.